Xilinx/inference-server/examples/python/README.rst

 Python Examples
 ===============

-These examples demonstrate using Xilinx Inference Server with Python.
+These examples demonstrate using AMD Inference Server with Python.

 Custom Processing
 -----------------